Blount Street - Person Street Phase I Implementation

 It will include:

-- Resurfacing for Blount and Person Streets from Edenton St. to Wake Forest Road.
+- Resurfacing for Blount and Person streets from Edenton Street to Wake Forest Road.

-- Resurfacing for Wake Forest Road from Person St. to Brookside Drive.
+- Resurfacing for Wake Forest Road from Person Street to Brookside Drive.

 - Upgraded curb ramps in the area where the streets are being resurfaced.

-- Road diet conversion for Wake Forest Road from existing four lanes to three lanes, including a center turn lane and bike lanes (Person St. to Brookside Drive)
+- Road diet conversion for Wake Forest Road from existing four lanes to three lanes, including a center turn lane and bike lanes (Person Street to Brookside Drive)

-- Conversion of Blount and Person Streets from existing two or three lanes to two lanes with bike lane from Wake Forest Rd. to Hoke St.
+- Conversion of Blount and Person streets from existing two or three lanes to two lanes with bike lane from Wake Forest Road to Hoke Street;

 - Most on-street parking is expected to stay the same along the corridor;